Efficient approximation of high-frequency Helmholtz solutions by Gaussian coherent states: Conclusion

 We also present a set of numerical examples where our Gaussian state spaces are coupled with a least-squares variational formulation.
 Although the setting is elementary, these examples successfully illustrate the key features of our abstract analysis.

 While we believe that the proposed results are very encouraging for a further development of the proposed method, there still remain several challenges that we would like to address in future works.
-First, we have chosen to focus on a least-squares method, because it is simpler to analyse than a Galerkin formulation.
+First (i), we have chosen to focus on a least-squares method, because it is simpler to analyse than a Galerkin formulation.
 However, least-squares methods are typically poorly-conditioned as compared to their Galerkin counterparts.
 While there is no reason to believe that the proposed discrete space would not work with a Galerkin variational formulation, the analysis appears to be substantially more complex.
-Second, especially for three-dimensional problems, computing the entries of the matrices associated with Gaussian coherent states is not a trivial task, and specific algorithms should be employed.
-Third, although the entries of the discrete matrices decrease super-algebraically away from their diagonal, they are still dense in principle.
+Second (ii), our convergence analysis is currently split into two distinct cases: arbitrary precision for a fixed frequency (with about $(kR)^d$ DOFs) and or fixed presision for large frequencies (where the number DOFs scales as $(kR)^{d-1/2}$).
+In future works, we will focus on unifying the convergence analysis over the whole frequency range.
+Third (iii), especially for three-dimensional problems, computing the entries of the matrices associated with Gaussian coherent states is not a trivial task, and specific algorithms should be employed.
+Besides (iv), although the entries of the discrete matrices decrease super-algebraically away from their diagonal, they are still dense in principle.
 While we are convinced that efficient truncation or compression methods can be employed, this is still to be analysed.
-Finally, the resulting linear systems (after possible truncation and/or compression) will likely have different properties than usual volume methods.
+In addition (v), the resulting linear systems (after possible truncation and/or compression) will likely have different properties than usual volume methods.
 As a result, the design of specific preconditioners will probably be required.
+Finally (vi), although we do not see a convenient way to handle boundary conditions with the proposed Gaussian coherent states, a promising solution would be to replace the Gaussian by another smooth, but compactly supported, function in the definition of the Gabor frame.